kirandash/react/covid-tracker/README.md

 2. Create src/countries/SearchCountryForm.js and src/countries/SearchCountryForm.css.
 3. Add component code to .js file.
 Add the component to root component App.js file
 4. Copy css to SearchCountryForm.css file.
 And add styles to App.css, index.css file.

+### 2.2 Create CountriesList component
+1. This functinoal component will hold the list of all countries we are tracking.
+2. Create src/countries/CountriesList.js and CountriesList.css files.
+3. Add CountriesList to App.js.